AzureMarker/pihole-web/README.md

 - Checkout the branch you want to test using `git checkout`
 - Run `npm install` just to make sure you have the correct dependencies for the branch
 - Run `npm run start-fake` to start the web interface with fake data
-    - See the `npm start` section of the getting started guide above for more details, like the port number
+    - See the `npm start-fake` section of the getting started guide above for more details, like the port number
 - Note: interactive API features, like adding to the whitelist, will not work with fake data

+## Testing With Real Data

+- Follow the "Getting Started" guide above
+- Checkout the branch you want to test using `git checkout`
+- Run `npm install` just to make sure you have the correct dependencies for the branch
+- Open `package.json` and add `"proxy": "http://pi.hole"`.
+Change the URL to a URL that your API is listening on if it is not `http://pi.hole` (ex. `http://my.device.local:8000`)
+- Run `npm run start` to start the web interface
+    - See the `npm start-fake` section of the getting started guide above for more details, like the port number